Fischer Hannibal Review

 Not far above the least expensive ski in our review but scoring among the best overall, these are an outstanding deal.
 They are slightly more difficult to find than skis from American companies.

 Value is also a matter of durability.
 Skis that last longer are less expensive to ride, per day out.
 We had no problems with the durability of the Hannibal.
-In our skiing this season, mainly typical backcountry touring in the American and Canadian mountain west, we generally rode easy and climbed all that we skied down.
-Had our testing been more resort based, we may have risked breaking the lightweight Hannibal.
-Had more of our testing been in super thin conditions like faced in recent years in California and in many seasons in the Northeast, the thin bases and edges may have suffered some damage.
+In our skiing for testing, mainly typical backcountry touring in the American and Canadian mountain west, we generally rode easy and climbed all that we skied down.
+Had our testing been more resort-based, we may have risked breaking the lightweight Hannibal.
+Had more of our testing been in super-thin conditions like faced in recent years in California and in many seasons in the Northeast, the thin bases and edges may have suffered some damage.
 As it was, we did ski some in drought California and suffered no damage.
-We did log a total of about 40,000 vertical feet of varied backcountry terrain on the Fischer tester skis for 2018 with no damage.
 These aren't made for durability, but as compared to their lightweight peers, we have no reservations.